 The Best 4K Gaming Monitors You Can Buy Today

 The Asus ROG Strix XG27UQ is the best 144Hz 4K gaming monitor and may be cheaper than you expect.
-Even though it competes specs and performance-wise with the Acer Predator X27 and Asus ROG Swift PG27UQ, the ultimate in 4K gaming, the ROG Strix XG27UQ is much more affordable at $800 as of writing.
+Even though it competes specs and performance-wise with the Acer Predator X27 and Asus ROG Swift PG27UQ, the ultimate in 4K gaming, the ROG Strix XG27UQ should be much more affordable.
+We've seen it listed for $800, but, sadly, as of writing we're only seeing it in stock at $1,099.
 It doesn’t have the premium FALD backlight that results in beautiful HDR; however, HDR performance was still impressive, with thanks due to an effective edge-array backlight and Dynamic Dimming feature.

 The ROG Strix XG27UQ stacked up well in our testing when it came to both response time and input lag.
 In the input lag test, it outperformed other 144Hz monitors, including the aforementioned X27 and PG27UQ.
 And while it’s listed as a FreeSync monitor, we were able to run G-Sync on it successfully.